shuaib71/shuaib71/README.md

-- 👋 Hi, I’m Shuaib Ali
+- 👋 Hi, I’m Shuaib Ali from Moradabad Uttar Pradesh, INDIA
-- 👀 I’m interested in Full Stack Web Development and Cloud Computing.
+- 👀 I’m Looking for an entry-level position as a Software Engineer in a dynamic firm that values my analytical and technical skills.
-- 🌱 I’m currently learning JavaScript, React, Angular, and Node.js
+- 🌱 My Skills are HTML, CSS, Bootstrap, JavaScript, PHP and Basic of the PHP Laravel framework.
 - 💞️ I’m looking to collaborate on github with an team or organization.
-- I'm looking for a Fresher Job as a Front-end Web Developer in a raputated company or organization.
+- 🌱  I'm practicing from Udemy 100 Days of Web Development challenge for enhance my technical skills.
 - 📫 How to reach me simple you can message me on github and via email - suaibtariqali5566@gmail.com.

 <!---